MicrosoftDocs/fabric-docs/docs/get-started/workspace-identity.md

 :::image type="content" source="./media/workspace-identity/workspace-identity-purview-audit-log.png" alt-text="Screenshot showing the Purview Audit Log." lightbox="./media/workspace-identity/workspace-identity-purview-audit-log.png":::

-To prevent a workspace identity from being created for a workspace, limit the number of users who have the workspace admin role in the workspace and make sure they are aware of the implications of creating a workspace identity.

 ### Administer the workspace identity in Azure

 #### Enterprise Applications

-The service principal of the workspace identity can be seen in **Enterprise Applications** in the Azure portal.
-The Fabric Identity Management app is its configuration owner.
-[QUESTION]
+The application of the workspace identity can be seen in **Enterprise Applications** in the Azure portal.
+Fabric Identity Management app is its configuration owner.

 To view the audit logs and sign-in logs for this identity: